jahands/workers-sdk/docs/wrangler-opencode.PRD.md

 - Assistant knows Workers platform limitations and best practices
 - Assistant can suggest appropriate Workers patterns for common use cases
 - Assistant provides accurate information about Workers pricing and limits
+- Assistant has access to current Cloudflare Workers documentation and API references

 #### REQ4: Code Generation and Modification